drandreaskrueger/chainhammer/quorum-IBFT.md

 Looking at blocks 40 to 60 only, we see averages of **~465 TPS**, but then it goes down considerably.
 Looking at the later blocks 64 to 80 only, we see averages of **~270 TPS**.

-Unclear what exactly makes the rate collapse here, and after already approx 14000 transactions.
-Any ideas?
+Unclear what exactly makes the rate collapse here, and after already approx 13000 - 14000 transactions.
+I have done several repetitions, they all look similar.
+Any ideas where this might come from?

 ## how to further increase the TPS?

 any ideas?
 Please tell us --> [quorum/issues/479](https://github.com/jpmorganchase/quorum/issues/479)

-Actually, as during the experiment my CPU is near 100% I don't think this can be sped up *much* more.
+Actually, during the experiment my CPU is near 100% so I don't think this can be sped up *much* more.

 Things to try:

-* send tx not all to 1 node :22001, but round-robin to :22001, :22002, :22003, :22004 ?
+* send tx not all to 1 node :22001, but round-robin to :22001, :22002, :22003, :22004

+?